-Cybersecurity Compliance in the Education Industry: How to Protect Students’ Personal Data
+Cybersecurity Compliance in the Educational Services Sector: How to Protect Students’ Personal Data

-Although US federal laws impose strict cybersecurity rules, the vast number of these rules (and the constant updates to them) make it challenging for educational institutions to meet all cybersecurity requirements.
-In this article, we highlight the importance of securing student’s data, list major cybersecurity standards, laws, and regulations that apply to educational organizations, and offer seven best practices for a robust cybersecurity strategy.
+Although many countries across the globe impose strict cybersecurity rules, the vast number of these rules (and their constant updates) make it challenging for educational institutions to meet all cybersecurity requirements.
+In this article, we highlight the importance of having robust cybersecurity in the education industry and list major cybersecurity standards, laws, and regulations that apply to educational organizations in different countries.
+In addition, we offer seven best practices for a robust cybersecurity strategy.

 The importance of securing students’ personal data

-Cybersecurity threats in higher education can come from various sources.
+Cybersecurity threats in educational institutions can come from various sources.
 Here are the most common:

-• Downloading free textbooks from suspicious sources, which can bring malware to an institution’s computer networks
+• Downloading free textbooks from suspicious sources, which can introduce malware to an institution’s computer networks

-• Email-based threats like phishing that can bring malware or ransomware
+• Email-based threats like phishing that can introduce malware or ransomware

-• Unsecured personal devices that may make a school’s wireless network vulnerable
+• Unsecured personal devices that make a facility’s wireless network vulnerable

 • Targeted cyberattacks on educational institutions (like DDoS attacks) that aim to render a website or service inoperable

 Securing students’ personal data is vital not only because of potential financial losses but also because of reputational damage.
-Bad publicity may scare away potential students and hinder cooperation with government organizations and businesses on various research projects.
+Bad publicity may scare away potential students and hinder cooperation with businesses and government organizations on various research projects.

-Before we proceed to cyber security techniques for ensuring robust data protection, let’s take a look at the most essential compliance requirements for educational institutions.
+Before we move on to cybersecurity techniques for ensuring robust data protection, let’s take a look at the essential compliance requirements for educational institutions.

 What laws, regulations, and standards should you comply with?

-One of the biggest problems when it comes to meeting cybersecurity requirements in the education sector is that there are too many standards, laws, and regulations, so it’s hard to keep up with everything.
+One of the biggest problems when it comes to meeting cybersecurity requirements is that there are so many data security standards, laws, and regulations for the education industry, it’s hard to keep up with them all.

-Since schools and universities process many types of data, they have to comply with requirements that also target healthcare, financial, and government organizations.
+Since schools, colleges, and universities process many types of data, they have to comply with requirements that also target healthcare, financial, and government organizations.
+Later in this article, we’ll look into some of the laws, regulations, and standards educational organizations in the US, the European Union, Canada, and Australia need to follow.

-The most important regulations and laws for US educational organizations to follow are:
+The most important personal data protection regulations and laws educational organizations must follow are:

-• The Family Educational Rights and Privacy Act (FERPA) is a US federal law that protects the privacy of student education records.
-This law applies to all schools that receive funds under an applicable program of the US Department of Education.
-FERPA clearly forbids the disclosure of confidential personally identifiable student information without a student’s or an authorized party’s written consent.
+• The Family Educational Rights and Privacy Act (FERPA) is a US federal law that safeguards the confidentiality of student education records and is applicable to all educational institutions receiving funds through programs of the US Department of Education.
+FERPA expressly forbids the disclosure of confidential personally identifiable student information without a student’s or an authorized party’s written consent.

 • The Protection of Pupil Rights Amendment (PPRA) is a law that protects sensitive personal information collected from students by educational institutions and programs that receive funds from the US Department of Education.